wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 - `powerauth.service.proximity-check.otp.step-count` defines the acceptable TOTP transmission delay by setting the number of past time-steps that will be validated for the proximity check.
 Defaults to 1, which means proximity otp value from the current time-step or the previous time-step is acceptable.

+### Deprecated Methods in PowerAuth Client

+Several methods in PowerAuth client were deprecated in this version due to addition of temporary keys.
+Use the methods which contain the object parameter instead, as described in the deprecation notices.